 Put more of yourself into your blog

-Maybe you didn’t do this before as you were a bit shy or scared.
+Don’t be shy or scared.
 There is nothing to worry about.
-Personalize your blog.
 It is your own blog after all.
 Show your face in your sidebar.
 Tell your life story on the about page.
 Create videos where you talk directly to the viewers.

 Start publishing regular quality content